 The download includes 14 pages of domino cards, plus an answer key you can use to quickly check student work.

 The game works by having students use “connect” the “dominos” by matching up medical terms and their meanings.
 After completing the game, students should have a continuous line of terms and meanings.

-While the game is simple, you will need to do a bit of prep work of cutting out the pieces before you can use it in the classroom.
+While the game is simple, you will need to do a bit of prep work of cutting out the pieces before you can use them in the classroom.

 The best part about this activity is the many different ways you can use it.

 Some teachers have students complete the activity individually.
-This is a great idea if your students have a good grasp on all of the terms included.
+This is a great idea if your students have a good grasp of all of the terms included.